 - Iterating on manuscript formatting guidelines to make them clearer and consequently improve author compliance

 - Communicating production next steps to authors of accepted manuscripts so they know from the start how copyedits will be handled and when to expect to review their final article proof

 Copyediting can be one of the more labor-intensive aspects of journal management, but when editors pool together the work can often be spread out relatively easily among available resources.
 You can also work with your editors to find a third party to assist in copyediting, whether it’s a service provider or network of volunteers.
 Many journals have saved production time and costs by enlisting graduate students to handle copyediting and technical checks, which is a great way for grad students to learn more about journal publishing.

-Another way that you can reduce work and time associated with typesetting manuscripts is by cutting down on handoff steps between peer review and publishing by using centralized tools and systems.
-Your team will lose time and introduce more room for errors or confusion if you use disjointed peer review and publishing tools that require editors to download accepted manuscripts from one place, then upload them to another platform for typesetting, and then upload them somewhere else to publish.
-Conversely, using centralized peer review and publishing tools can save you headaches and a lot of time.
-For example, Scholastica offers a typesetting service that can be integrated with our peer review and publishing software, so editors can handle all of their journal needs in one place.
+Another way journals can reduce work and time associated with producing articles is by cutting down on handoff steps between peer review and publishing.
+Publishing teams can lose time and introduce room for error when they have disjointed peer review and publishing processes, where they have to download peer-reviewed manuscripts from one place, send them somewhere else for layout/typesetting, and somewhere else to publish.
+Conversely, using centralized peer review and publishing tools can save teams headaches and a lot of time.
+For example, Scholastica’s production service integrates with our peer review and publishing software so editors can handle all of their journal needs in one place.